-This beautiful, yet simple, Orange and Pomegranate Salad recipe is delightful when served with dinner or as a quick lunch.
-Includes a basic balsamic vinaigrette recipe too.
+This beautiful, yet simple, Orange and Pomegranate Salad recipe with Balsamic Dressing is delightful when served with dinner or for a quick lunch.

 Disclosure: This salad recipe post is sponsored by Miracle-Gro & Kitchen PLAY.
 This post contains some affiliate links for your convenience.
 Click here to read our full disclosure policy.

-When we first moved into our house, one of the things I was the happiest about was the pomegranate tree on the side yard.
+When we first moved into our house, one of the things I was the happiest about was the pomegranate tree in the side yard.

 It had plenty of flowers on it and soon they grew into beautiful pomegranates.
 Considering how I’ve never been able to successfully grow something, having a tree that would actually produce fruit was very exciting.

-The tree continued to grow, but in 2013, there was no flowers, no pomegranates.
-This year there was a few flowers, but nothing came out of it.
+The tree continued to grow, but in 2013, there were no flowers, no pomegranates.
+This year there were a few flowers, but nothing came out of it.
 I’m still hopeful that I will get them back at some point.

 I decided to start with a bunch of lettuce.
 I shared this photo in my last Miracle-Gro AeroGarden post of when it first started growing.
 Aren’t they cute?

 It wasn’t long before my lettuce was growing like crazy!
 I shared this photo below on Instagram and then a short time later, I shared yet another Instagram progress photo.
 Such huge growth and so easy too.

 And now I have full batches of lettuce with big leaves!

 Not only has the Miracle-Gro AeroGarden helped me to successfully grow plants, but the garden has been so much fun for the entire family.
 Our kids have been adding fresh grown lettuce to their sandwiches and wraps, and we even shredded lettuce from our Miracle-Gro AeroGarden for tacos.